Last updated: May 29, 2026

 Phone scripts you can use

-These scripts are short on purpose.
 Replace the bracketed words with your details.

-Script 1: Find the right local office
+Find the right local office

-Script 2: Ask about home care options
+Ask about home care

 “I need help at home with [bathing, dressing, meals, walking, toileting, housekeeping].
 I have [Medicaid / Medicare / no Medicaid / not sure].
-Should I ask about ADW, Medicaid Personal Care, Lighthouse, LIFE, or another program?”
+Should I ask about ADW, Personal Care, Lighthouse, LIFE, or another program?”

-Script 3: Ask SHIP about Medicare costs
+Ask SHIP about Medicare costs

 Official resources and useful next reads